How about that Bayes: Bayesian techniques and the simple pendulum: Bayesian Statistics

+Bayes' theorem is used to solve inverse problems, calculating ``how likely is the data given a set of model parameters" (the likelihood) in order to answer a primary question of interest, ``how likely is the set of model parameters given the data" (the posterior).
+Consequently, a hypothesis for which the observed data is unlikely is itself an unlikely hypothesis.
+These concepts will be demonstrated using the familiar case of the simple pendulum.

-Bayes' Theorem can be numerically evaluated using computational tools such as Markov Chain Monte Carlo in order to compute the posterior for hypotheses such as parameter values.
-This then yields an inferential estimate of the parameters of the model as well as their structure, which in turn allows for the precise quantification of the degree of belief.
-An accessible introduction to Bayesian inference can be found in \cite{BayesintheSky}.
-A guide to Bayesian modeling in a rigorous workflow may be found in \cite{gelman2020bayesian, betancourtfalling}.
+Bayes' Theorem is typically evaluated using computational tools such as Markov Chain Monte Carlo (MCMC).
+This yields an estimate of the parameters of the model as well as any covariance structure.
+An introduction to Bayesian methods, including contrasts with Frequentist statistics, can be found in \cite{BayesintheSky,sivia2006data,gelman2013bayesian}.
+A thorough overview of Bayesian modeling may be found in \cite{gelman2013bayesian,gelman2020bayesian, betancourtfalling}.

-Bayes' Theorem and related techniques will be used to ask when, given realistic data, it is possible to detect weak, moderate, and strong preference for the exact expression for the period of a pendulum (Eq.~\ref{eq:exact}) relative to the expression for the period of a pendulum in the small angle approximation (Eq.~\ref{eq:sa}).
-To do so, realistically-generated pseudodata and principled prior expectations will be used in order to evaluate Bayes' Theorem (Eq.~\ref{eq:bayes}).
+In this study, Bayesian techniques are used to determine when the data exhibits weak, moderate, and strong preference for the exact expression for the period of a pendulum relative to the expression for the period of a pendulum in the small angle approximation.
+To do so, realistically-generated pseudodata and motivated prior expectations will be used in order to evaluate Bayes' Theorem (Eq.~\ref{eq:bayes}) in a modeling workflow.
 This study employs the use of the Gaussian likelihood function, usually represented in its logarithmic form, which assumes that uncertainties are normally distributed around a central value.

-where $Y_{\rm Model}$ is the model calculation of the period and $\sigma^2 = \sigma_{\rm data}^2 + \sigma_{\rm model}^2$.
-In this study, only one parameter -- the gravitational acceleration $g$ -- will be varied and thus a particular value of $g$ constitutes a hypothesis $H$ given the choice of model or other assumptions $I$.
-Generalizing this inferential framework to higher dimensions is trivial.
+where $Y_{\rm Model, i}$ is the model calculation of the period at the $i^{th}$ of $N$ displacements.
+The variance $\sigma^2_i = \sigma_{\rm data_i}^2 + \sigma_{\rm model_i}^2$ is the data uncertainty and the model uncertainty added in quadrature.
+Model uncertainty arises from uncertain inputs; in this study the length of a pendulum as well as the angular displacement are both measured inputs and therefore have associated uncertainty.
+Only one parameter -- the gravitational acceleration $g$ -- is varied in the inference and a particular value of $g$ constitutes a hypothesis $H$ given the choice of model or other assumptions $I$.
+Uncertainty for each model is propagated from uncertain inputs assuming that the variables are independent (or uncorrelated), where for a function $f$ of variables $a$, $b$, etc., the variance of the model prediction is given by

+and is known as the variance formula and discussed in classic works, \emph{c.f.} \cite{ku1966notes} and references therein.
+Generalizing to higher dimensions is beyond the scope of this work, but is well documented in standard textbooks \cite{sivia2006data,gelman2013bayesian}.